Farmer Giles of Ham: Blunderbuss philology

 Another joke puts a question concerning the definition of blunderbuss to "the four wise clerks of Oxenford": "A short gun with a large bore firing many balls or slugs, and capable of doing execution [killing people] within a limited range without exact aim.
 (Now superseded, in civilised countries, by other firearms.)"
-Tolkien had worked on the Oxford English Dictionary, and the "four wise clerks" are "undoubtedly" the four lexicographers Henry Bradley, William Craigie, James Murray, and Charles Talbut Onions.
-(Note: The "Clerk of Oxford" is the narrator in Geoffrey Chaucer's The Clerk's Tale.)
+Tolkien had worked on the Oxford English Dictionary, and the "four wise clerks" are "undoubtedly" the four Oxford English Dictionary lexicographers Henry Bradley, William Craigie, James Murray, and Charles Talbut Onions.
 Tolkien then satirises the dictionary definition by applying it to Farmer Giles's weapon:

 However, Farmer Giles's blunderbuss had a wide mouth that opened like a horn, and it did not fire balls or slugs, but anything that he could spare to stuff in.
 And it did not do execution, because he seldom loaded it, and never let it off.
 The sight of it was usually enough for his purpose.
 And this country was not yet civilised, for the blunderbuss was not superseded: it was indeed the only kind of gun that there was, and rare at that.

 The Tolkien scholar Tom Shippey comments: "Giles's blunderbuss ... defies the definition and works just the same."